Explore what’s happening in and around Weymouth

 In and around Weymouth there is plenty of fun to be had on the water for people of all ages and interests.
-For your little ones there are activities on the beach such as the pedalos to keep them entertained!
+For your little ones there are many activities on the beach such as the pedalos, donkey riding and Punch & Judy shows.
+If that doesn't keep them entertained then try the number of amusment arcades or fun fairs along the esplanade.
 For those interested in fishing and diving there are many charter boats that go from Weymouth harbour daily in the summer months.
 Visit Charter Boats UK.

 In Weymouth there are many local restaurants renowned for their quality local food, as well as many of your national restaurant chains.
 One area we would personally recommend is the harbourside area next to the town bridge.
 Here you will find a great selection of local restaurants and pubs to suit every taste, with great views of the harbour and the surrounding old town.
 Visit Tripadvisor for some ideas.

 There are many events in the annual calendar in Weymouth to suit all interests and ages.
 If you are interested in live music one of the highlights are the quayside music festivals, which take place on bank holidays during the summer months on the picturesque harbour side.
-The biggest highlight of the calendar in Weymouth is the annual Weymouth carnival, with plenty of activities and things to see throughout the day.
+Returned in 2021 are the much loved Monday night firework displays during August.

 There are many attractions to entertain all ages and interests.
 For example Lodmoor country park which includes the Sealife centre, pirate crazy golf course and Cresta run outside slide for the little ones.
 There is also historical attractions such as Sandsfoot Castle and gardens for those interested in history.
 For local attractions Visit Dorset.